jichiduo/Laundry-management-system/README.md

 ## About System
-The system is a simple laundry management system multilanguage support.
+The system is a simple laundry management system with multilanguage support.

-## About Database
-The database is a MySQL/MariaDB database.
+- The database is a MySQL/MariaDB database.

-## About Frontend
-The frontend is a [MaryUI](https://mary-ui.com/) 1.41
+- The frontend is a [MaryUI](https://mary-ui.com/) 1.41

-## About Backend
-The backend is a [Laravel](https://laravel.com/) 11.9
+- The backend is a [Laravel](https://laravel.com/) 11.9 with [Livewire](https://livewire.laravel.com/) 3.5

 ## Installation
 1. Clone the repository
+    git clone git@github.com:jichiduo/cuci.git
 2. Install the dependencies
+    Composer install
-3. Configure the database connection
+3. Configure the database connection, create a database name cuci cp .env.example .env
 4. Run the migrations
-5. Run the seeders
+    php artisan migrate:fresh --seed
-6. Run the server
+5. Run the server
+    php artisan server

+## Login

-admin user: jichiduo@163.com
+- admin user: jichiduo@163.com
-password: 12345
+- password: 12345

 ## Features
 - User authentication